 - Send Personalized Help Messages: Using CloudApp's webcam recording capabilities, customer support reps can reply to email and chat queries with customized video messages.
 This form of communication is beneficial for support staff because it's much more efficient to speak your mind than it is to type long email replies, and for customers because a video message is much more personal than a standard email.

-- Annotate Images For Optimal Clarity: Once more, visuals make the customer support process more efficient by ensuring clarity.
+- Annotate Images For Optimal Clarity: Visuals, like screen snippets and screenshots, make the customer support process more efficient by ensuring clarity.
 Rather than typing out a long, easily misunderstood email to solve a customer's problem, take a screenshot and annotate it with arrows, text boxes, and emojis.
 Then send the content to your customer.
 When they can actually see what they need to do, their issues will get fixed much quicker.

 CloudApp is a fantastic customer support tool that can help your support team close tickets up to three times faster than before.
 No wonder well-known brands like Gainsight and Basecamp use CloudApp to better serve their customers.

 But while CloudApp has a ton of handy features, we won't charge you an arm and a leg for access to the tool.
 In fact, you can use it today for free.
 Sign up and experience the power of CloudApp for yourself!

 Asynchronous communication, when implemented correctly, will help you deliver better support to your customers.
 Fortunately, implementing this form of communication isn't difficult if you just follow the five tips we covered in this article: